Wet and Wild Swamp Walks in Big Cypress National Preserve

 Vultures were having their annual meeting.
 These birds are huge and didn't mind my car at all.

-Strands in the dry season is where big reptiles such as alligators can often be found.
+Strands in the dry season are where big reptiles such as alligators can often be found.

 You Might Also Like